GabrielHub/pricosha_website/README.md

 Use Cases and Features:
 1) View Public Content: The main page shows the user a feed of (item_id, email_post, post_time, file_path, and item_name) content items that are visible to them from the last 24 hours, arranged in chronological order.
 There is also a tag button for each post that leads to a page with extended content information, including the names of people who are tagged and who they are tagged by.
+When logged in, all posts visible to the user are displayed no matter what time they were posted.

 2) Login: Login using existing credentials using a unique email and a hashed password.
 Initiates a session storing relevant session variables then goes to the home page.
 If the user/pass does not match or if they are empty, refuse login.
 The first page of the website is a registration page.
 Each page has a sign out button that returns you to the login page.